 Hi, I'm Bálint, MSc.
 Architect.
-I take on geometry-heavy modeling work so your team can focus on design.
+I work on geometry-heavy models with architects and engineers.

 Real-time documentation.